Guilderm/SnowballPlanner/Documents/Product Requirements Document (PRD).md

 # Product Requirements Document (PRD)

-This PRD lays the groundwork for the DebtFreePlanner by clearly defining the product’s purpose and target audience.
+This PRD lays the groundwork for the Debt Free Planner by clearly defining the product’s purpose and target audience.
 The structure and content of this document are guided by the principles and methodologies outlined in [*Design a Better Business: New Tools, Skills, and Mindset for Strategy and Innovation*](https://designabetterbusiness.com/) by Pijl, Lokitz, and Solomon (2016).
 Additionally, insights from the [Product Mastery Now](https://productmasterynow.com/mastery/) podcast shape the approach, particularly within the "design and development" knowledge area of the "product innovation management" framework.

 ## Table of Contents
 1. [Executive Summary](#1-executive-summary)